McKeown Medical

 The ablative lasers can then be subdivided into fully ablative lasers – which remove the entire surface of the skin – and fractional ablative lasers, which remove only a fraction of the skin’s surface.

-The final category are the non-ablative lasers, which don’t remove any tissue from the skin’s surface.
+The final category is the non-ablative lasers, which don’t remove any tissue from the skin’s surface.

 Let’s start with the non-ablative devices.

-My favourite non-ablative way to treat sun damaged skin anywhere on the body (we most commonly treat it on the face, but can treat pretty much anywhere on the body) is broad band light.
+My favourite non-ablative way to treat sun-damaged skin anywhere on the body (we most commonly treat it on the face, but we can treat it pretty much anywhere on the body) is broadband light.

-BBL is also excellent for reacting with the red pigment in blood vessels, causing the blood vessel to close down and clear patches of redness.
+BBL is also excellent for reacting with the red pigment in blood vessels, causing the blood vessels to close down and clear patches of redness.

-It is also an excellent stimulator of collagen renewal, improving the organisation of collagen and elastin fibres in the skin which over time improves the texture of the surface of the skin.
+It is also an excellent stimulator of collagen renewal, improving the organisation of collagen and elastin fibres in the skin, which, over time, improves the texture of the skin’s surface.

 If you have more severe changes to the texture of the skin, particularly with fine lines and wrinkles then we need to think about adding in some ablative laser resurfacing.